June 26, 2026

 Running it

 On cloud infrastructure in the same region as the data, this returns in about 60 seconds.
-Over a home internet connection it’s a 25–35 minute run pulling several GB of remote reads — the query has to reach back to 1940 so the deep-past climatology has data.
-Either way, the point stands: there was no download, no warehouse, no pipeline.
-One SQL file produced a complete, decades-long climate index.
+Over a home connection it’s a 25–35 minute run pulling several GB of remote reads — the query reaches back to 1940 so the deep-past climatology has data.
+Either way: no download, no warehouse, no pipeline.
+One SQL file, a complete decades-long climate index.

-A fast query is worthless if it’s wrong.
-So we compare all 916 overlapping seasons against NOAA CPC’s official ONI table — which is built from ERSSTv5, an entirely different dataset from ERA5.
-Agreement here means the signal is real, not an artifact of one data source.
+We compare all 916 overlapping seasons against the ONI derived from ERSST v5 (the reference we reproduced exactly in Part 1) — an entirely different dataset from ERA5.
+Agreement means the signal is real, not an artifact of one data source.

 ONI computed from ERA5 (zarr-datafusion) overlaid on NOAA's official ONI, 1950–present — the two lines track tightly across every major El Niño and La Niña event.